-"It is of utmost importance that all information divulged during the interview be maintained in the strictest confidence, even from each partner.
-Failure to do so could have serious consequences for the parties and families involved, the Assembly, and the community."
-(US National Spiritual Assembly Guidelines for Local Spiritual Assemblies, Ch.
-12 - Divorce; Revised April 2016)
+"It is of utmost importance that all information divulged during the interview be maintained in the strictest confidence by the Assembly and its representatives, even from the other partner.
+Failure to do so could have serious consequences for the couple and families involved, the Assembly and the community.
+Surely, the trust of those they serve will be lost if the Assembly is unable to keep confidences, especially those related to the private matters of individuals and families.
+Furthermore, if a matter, such as divorce, is likely to be litigated in a court of law, failure to maintain strict confidentiality may have legal ramifications.